 - 2 tablespoons water or liquid from the chickpeas

 Combine all ingredients in a food processor and blend until very smooth.
 Refrigerate for a few hours and enjoy!

 (from Barefoot Contessa)

-If you liked this hummus recipe, you might also like these recipes:
+If you liked this homemade hummus recipe, you might also like these recipes: